WeCanCodeIT/WCCI-PartTime-SummerFall-Cle/Week 12/WardrobeMVC.md

     - [ ] Shoes
     - [ ] Accessories
   - [ ] Photo properly included where appropriate (index/detail)
+  - [ ] Each category must be populated with at least 2 items.
   - [ ] Homepage should be updated for your app
 - [ ] Bootstrap/CSS
   - [ ] Updated navbar